 I originally planned to write about the UNESCO Ephesus Museum in one article, but this did not do the city justice.
 I have taken the most prominent and magnificent structures and dedicated an article to each at the following links.

 The library held 12,000 scrolls and was the ancient world’s most extensive Roman-Greek collection of cultural literature.
 The great library was built in 135 AD by Roman emperor Gaius Julius Aquila who wanted to honour his father, a general Roman Empire governor for the province of Asia Minor and aptly called Celsius, hence the library name.
 His sarcophagus beneath the library is closed to the public.
 More here.

 Ruins of the Great Theatre of Ephesus City

-Roman Terrace City Houses
+Roman City Houses on the Northern Slopes

 Cats of Ephesus Turkey

 Lastly, with its label as an ancient city, it would be easy to assume Ephesus has no citizens, but it does.
 Cats!.
 Sitting like kings and queens on old stones with Roman inscriptions, the feline creatures calmly spend the day sleeping while hundreds of people pass them by.
 I am unsure where they are getting their food sources from because Ephesus has no canteen, but something keeps them coming back.

 - Historical Significance: Ephesus is an important archaeological site offering unique opportunities to step back in time and explore the ruins of an ancient city that excelled in commerce, culture, and religion.

 - Well-Preserved Ruins: Ephesus boasts remarkably well-preserved ruins, including the iconic Library of Celsus, the Great Theatre, the Artemis Temple and Terrace Houses.